Episode 627: Passive Income Lessons and Strategies, with Stephen Woessner

 So if and when you go down the path of building a passive income stream into your core business – be sure to share your story with your prospects – show your struggle – show how you understand what they are going through because you have been in the same trench as them, you have built a business, there have been good times and not so good times…show all of that in full transparency…so your audience can see that you are the right person to help them solve a core challenge.

 And when you do that…you develop a rapport on solid foundation…not something fleeting like most of today’s marketing hyperbole.

-Okay, back to the passive income model.
+Okay, back to the passive income strategy.

-Passive Income and Promotions
+Passive Income Strategy and Promotions

 We also inserted a promotional message inside our each of our daily episodes during the two-week window in order for Onward Nation listeners to learn about the webinar and decide if it was right for them.

 So then it came time to air the webinar, share the content, help some business owners, and see if the Sales Pipeline Ignition Program we had created truly had value.
 We offered up 10 seats in the program due to the amount of personal time from our team that we would devote to each customer.

 And when we promoted the offering to our full community – all 10 seats were reserved in less than four hours.
 The registration process generated $5,000 in revenue for Predictive ROI.
 The $5,000 was certainly wonderful to receive – although in looking back on it – I think what we were the most excited about was the fact that the seats were reserved so quickly.

 And then what really made us really see the power of cornerstone content was that as our customers worked their way through the Sales Pipeline Ignition Program…we received opportunities to talk about our full service offering.
 Ultimately, sharing the cornerstone content from Episode 298 generated approximately $80,000 in new revenue for Predictive ROI.